Tryon United Methodist Church

 CHIMING OF THE HOUR Pam McNeil, organ

-PRELUDE As the Deer Pam McNeil, organ
+PRELUDE Pam McNeil, organ

 GREETING Rev. Gerald Davis